 The Committee could fund up to a maximum of $1,200 per person for each proposal.
 In the event there are funds remaining, the committee will consider additional requests.

 Applicants must use the official application form and answer all questions completely, including a description of the anticipated expenses and funding from other sources.
 Applications are due Friday, March 20, 2015 by 5 p.m.

 Upon submission of receipts, recipients of the grant will be asked to provide a brief written summary of their trip, including how the experience will be incorporated into their curriculum.
 Recipients will be expected to meet with CEE directors to design a CEE presentation to share their experience and knowledge gained.

 Application and Guidelines

-Please access the application and guidelines and submit electronically to Dr. Sandra Sgoutas-Emch, Director, Center for Educational Excellence.
+Please submit application electronically to Dr. Sandra Sgoutas-Emch (email@example.com), Director, Center for Educational Excellence.